Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Explicit Neighborhood of Percolation Transition

 \begin{itemize} \item \textbf{Subset Size Constraint}: Paths that exceed the allowed number of states are discarded. \item \textbf{Tolerance Check}: Paths with cumulative sums that deviate from the target by more than the tolerance are also discarded.
 The tolerance is set to 0.00001 to match the resolution of our numerical simulations. \item \textbf{Feasibility Pruning}: The algorithm estimates the minimum and maximum possible sums with remaining states.
 Paths are pruned if they cannot reach or exceed the target based on these bounds. \end{itemize}

 This process ensures efficient exploration of feasible subsets, yielding an optimal selection that best approximates the target.
-Accordingly, \Fref{tab:explicit_lambda_P_neighbohoodTable} represents the 5th-order Cantor set.
-As the percolation transition is continuous, approaching the exact percolation point $\lambda_p$ with high decimal precision requires progressively higher-order neighborhoods. \Fref{tab:neighborhood_transitions} presents the summed and simplified polynomial representations of these neighborhoods.
+Accordingly, \SupNoteTableref{tab:explicit_lambda_P_neighbohoodTable} represents the 5th-order Cantor set.
+As the percolation transition is continuous, approaching the exact percolation point $\lP$ with high decimal precision requires progressively higher-order neighborhoods. \SupNoteTableref{tab:explicit_lambda_P_neighbohoodTable} presents the summed and simplified polynomial representations of these neighborhoods.
+As similar higher-order polynomials change their operational regions, neighborhood characteristics change, and cluster dynamics progressively evolve.
+It should be noted that this selected state evolution over $\lambda$ serves as an illustrative example of how changes in the operational region influence state dynamics and, eventually, cluster evolution.
+It does not represent an exact transition, as $\lP$ shifts towards $\lP(N\to\infty)$ as $N$ increases and higher-order neighborhoods can always be found within the Cantor set.